MegavexNetwork/scoreboard-library/README.md

 - Teams.
 Supports showing different properties (display name, prefix, entries etc.) of the same team to different players
 - Objectives.
-- Doesn't require extra dependencies (assuming you're targeting the latest version of Paper)
+- Doesn't require extra dependencies (assuming you're targeting modern versions of Paper)
-- Packet-level, meaning it works with other scoreboard plugins (and is faster)
+- Packet-level, meaning it works with other scoreboard plugins
 - Supports [Folia](https://github.com/PaperMC/Folia)
 - Fully async.
-All packet work is done asynchronously so you can (but don't have to) use the library from the main thread without sacrificing any performance
+All packet work is done asynchronously, so you can use the library from the main thread without sacrificing any performance
-- Works with `TranslatableComponent`s, meaning all components are automatically translated using `GlobalTranslator` for each players client locale (and automatically update whenever the player changes it in their settings)
+- Automatically works with `TranslatableComponent`s.
+All components are translated using `GlobalTranslator` for each player's client locale and automatically update whenever the player changes it in their settings

 ## Available Packet Adapters